-7. Section 1 sets out key rules on assignation (i.e. transfer) of claims.
+- 6. Section 1 sets out key rules on assignation (i.e. transfer) of claims.
 A claim is the right to the performance of an obligation, usually the right to payment of a debt.
-See section 39(1) of the Bill for the full meaning of "claim".

-- 8. Subsection (1) has the effect that a claim must be assigned by means of a document (an "assignation document") which is executed or authenticated by the assignor.
+See section 39(1) of the Bill for the full meaning of "claim". - 7.
+Subsection (1) has the effect that a claim must be assigned by means of a document (an "assignation document") which is executed or authenticated by the assignor.
 This means that it must be signed by or on behalf of the assignor, either in ink if a hard copy ("executed") or with an electronic signature if an e-document ("authenticated").
 The assignor means the person assigning the claim.
-See section 39 for the definition of "assignor" and section 116(1) for the definitions of "executed" and "authenticated". - 9.
-Subsection (2) requires the claim to be identified, but subsection (3) makes it clear that claims do not need to be individually identified in the assignation document, provided that these fall within an identifiable class and are identified as such.
-Thus, for example, it would be possible for a business to assign all invoices raised against a particular customer, or all invoices rendered in a period specified in the assignation document. - 10.
-Subsection (4) provides that a claim that is not yet held by the assignor at the date of the assignation, including a claim that has not yet come into being, can be assigned.
+See section 39 for the definition of "assignor" and section 116(1A) for the meaning of "executed" and "authenticated". - 8.
+Subsection (2) requires the claim to be identified (either in the assignation document or by cross-reference to another document), but subsection (3) makes it clear that claims do not need to be individually identified in the assignation document, provided that these fall within an identifiable class and are identified as such.
+Thus, for example, it would be possible for a business to assign all invoices raised against a particular customer, or all invoices rendered in a period specified in the assignation document.

+- 9. Subsection (4) provides that a claim that is not yet held by the assignor at the date of the assignation, including a claim that has not yet come into being, can be assigned.
 For example, a plumbing business may wish to assign to a factor the invoices for work not yet instructed by a customer.
 It is not possible to complete the assignation by intimating such a claim until the work has been done and the debtor can be identified.
-However, it will be possible to assign such a future claim by registering it in the Register of Assignations under section 18 of the Bill. - 11.
+However, it will be possible to assign such a future claim by registering it in the Register of Assignations under section 18 of the Bill. - 10.
 Subsection (5) provides that nothing in Part 1 applies to the assignation of a claim as part of a financial collateral arrangement within the meaning of the Financial Collateral Arrangements (No.2) Regulations 2003.
 For example, a credit card company assigning the amounts due to it by its customers to its bank as security for its obligations would constitute such an arrangement (specifically, a title transfer financial collateral agreement).
 The law in relation to such matters is left unchanged by the Bill.